 Thus, multiplex genome editing is undoubtedly one of the most attractive applications of the CRISPR-Cas9 in regenerative medicine, and when combined with iPSCs delivers powerful iPSC-based universal cell therapy applications.
 As such, Fate Therapeutics has engineered a clonal master iPSC line with complete elimination of TCR expression and a novel 1XX CAR targeting CD19 inserted into the TCRα locus.
 Initial screening revealed 2% of all 747 selected single cell-derived iPSC clones met the selection criteria without random integrations and off-target modifications.
 One top-performing clone (FT819) was selected for manufacturing of master cell bank (MCB) under current good manufacturing practice (cGMP), from which CAR-T cells were derived.
 Phase I clinical trial for B cell malignancies is currently ongoing .

-As a cornerstone for the evolution of precision medicine, CRISPR-Cas9 has further accelerated the potentials of stem cell and iPSCs in disease modeling, drug discovery and ultimately, cell therapy.
+As a cornerstone for the evolution of precision medicine, CRISPR-Cas9 has further accelerated the potentials of stem cell and iPSCs in disease modelling, drug discovery and ultimately, cell therapy.
 Last but not least, beyond genome editing of CRISPR-Cas9, other CRISPR/Cas systems have further been repurposed for more applications including epigenome editing for the study of heritable changes in gene expression patterns that are not dependent on DNA sequence changes, as well as diagnostic, including rapid detection of SARS-Cov-2 associated with the outbreak of 2019 novel coronavirus.

 - Xu et al. CRISPR-Edited Stem Cells in a Patient with HIV and Acute Lymphocytic Leukemia The New England Journal of Medicine 381 (2019)